Starwood Preferred Guest® American Express Luxury Card

 For a co-branded hotel card, the points redemption is fairly flexible.
 Points are best used for Marriott and Starwood branded hotel bookings but they can also be transferred to a number of airline programs with most having a 3 to 1 transfer ratio.
 If you’re a United MileagePlus member your transferred points go a bit further because of the RewardsPlus® system, which gets you a 10% mileage bonus when you transfer your hotel points.

 For frequent travelers, the card carries plenty of additional benefits that improve the overall value proposition.
-Complimentary access to Priority Pass™ Select membership gives the cardholder (plus up to two guests) access to over 1,000 airport lounges around the world.
+Complimentary access to Priority Pass™ Select membership gives the cardholder (plus up to two guests) access to over 1,200 airport lounges around the world.
+Our guide to Priority Pass gives further insight into how to sign up, where you can take advantage, and the perks offered through the membership.
 Additional benefits such as the statement credit every four years for either TSA Pre-Check or Global Entry (worth either $100 or $85) is a great bonus for those clocking plenty of airline miles.
 Similarly, busy travelers will appreciate the unlimited WiFi through Boingo.

 Cardholders will automatically qualify for Gold Elite status giving them late checkout options, enhanced room upgrades, and 25% boost on points earned through the Marriott rewards program.
 In 2019, each year you will earn 15 nights towards the next level of Elite status.
 For Platinum – the next status level up – this takes the number of qualifying nights down from 75 to 60.

 For regular Starwood-Marriott guests, this card makes a lot of sense.
 The rewards system makes this card good as an everyday-use card as well as special use.